NASA-AMMOS/slim/docs/guides/software-lifecycle/security/github-security/README.md

   A: This guide specifically focuses on GitHub’s ecosystem.
 While some tools might have external equivalents, the integrations and configurations here are GitHub-specific.

+- **Q: Are these security features available on GitHub Enterprise?**

+  A: It depends on your institution's particular version of GitHub deployed.
+You'll have to check your Settings tab to view the features that are provided.
+GitHub.com is the most up-to-date version we recommend for.

 - **Q: If I receive security alerts, what should I do and how soon should I act?**

   A: When you receive a security alert, it indicates a potential vulnerability in your repository.
 First, review the details of the alert to understand the severity and the affected component.
 Address critical vulnerabilities immediately, as they can pose a significant risk to your project.
 For less severe alerts, plan to address them in a timely manner.
 Always keep in mind that the sooner you act on security alerts, the better you can protect your code and users from potential threats.